lclbo/swi-mgmt/README.md

 ### HPE/Aruba Instant On 1930 / 1960

-Enable SNMP in the switch’s **local web UI** or the Instant On mobile/cloud management app (System / SNMP), and set a dedicated read-only community — not a guessable shared string.
+Enable SNMP in the switch’s **local web UI** or the Instant On mobile/cloud management app (System / SNMP), and set a dedicated read-only community.

 ### TP-Link JetStream SG2424 / T1600G-28TS